salvacorts/grafana-git-sync-demo/README.md

     1. First, explore the available commands:
         ```bash
         grafanactl -h
+        Usage:
+        grafanactl [command]

+        Available Commands:
+        completion  Generate the autocompletion script for the specified shell
+        config      View or manipulate configuration settings
+        help        Help about any command
+        resources   Manipulate Grafana resources

+        Flags:
+        -h, --help            help for grafanactl
+            --no-color        Disable color output
+        -v, --verbose count   Verbose mode.
+Multiple -v options increase the verbosity (maximum: 3).
+            --version         version for grafanactl

+        Use "grafanactl [command] --help" for more information about a command.

         ```
         This will show you all available options and commands for the CLI tool.